-While not uncomfortable and despite trying different tires at different widths and pressures, we didn’t find the i9.45 as comfortable as others in this all-around road disc wheelset category.
+While not uncomfortable and despite trying different tires at different widths and pressures, we didn’t find the i9.45 to be as comfortable as others in this all-around road disc wheelset category.

 That stiffness along with the rear hub engagement make these wheels very responsive, fast to accelerate, and good on climbs.
 They also handle precisely and confidently, helping to keep you on your line going through a turn.

-You can pick these wheels up, while supporting In The Know Cycling reviews, at top-ranked store Competitive Cyclist, one of my top-ranked stores.
+You can pick these wheels up, while supporting In The Know Cycling reviews, through this link to Competitive Cyclist, one of my top-ranked stores.